 How Bad Can It Really Be?

 Searching for a job in New Zealand is a lot easier than searching in colder climates in the winter, like Alaska, Russia or Iceland.
-I was in the Minneapolis-Saint Paul for a white Christmas this year and preparing to go outdoors took 10 minutes – minimum!
 Imagine arriving for an interview shaking the snow off your coat and boots, taking three layers of clothing off and doing your best not to look flustered.
 It just doesn’t get that cold here.